openmc-dev/openmc/docs/source/io_formats/settings.rst

 during the run.
 The sub-elements are described below, where "true" will write out the file and "false" will not.

-  :cross_sections:
-    Writes out an ASCII summary file of the cross sections that were read in.

-    *Default*: false

   :summary:
     Writes out an HDF5 summary file describing all of the user input files that were read in.